 Management by Objectives (MBO)

-The MBO framework was first made popular by Peter Drucker in the 1950s, and was largely a precursor to the OKR framework.
-When introduced to the world, MBOs spread quickly to many companies as a key component of the process was tying MBO execution to employee performance reviews and incentive plans.
+The MBO framework was first made popular by Peter Drucker in the 1950s, and was a precursor to the OKR framework.
+When introduced, MBOs spread quickly throughout many companies as a key component of their performance reviews and incentive plans process.

-While MBOs are still used by companies today, the emphasis placed on a direct correlation of MBOs to compensation and incentive plans can have negative implications to performance.
-Through practice, some companies have found that tying performance reviews and incentive plans closely to goals that have been set, leads employees to create easier goals that don’t stretch for growth.
+While MBOs are still used today, the emphasis placed on a direct correlation of MBOs to compensation and incentive plans can have negative implications to employee performance.
+Companies tying performance reviews and incentive plans to their goals found that his practice can lead employees to set easily achievable goals instead of stretching for growth.

 The Four Disciplines of Execution (4DX)